Executive phishing revealed: explore its types, see real-life cases, and learn essential prevention tactics to secure your organization.

 Establish clear guidelines within your organization for handling sensitive requests via email.
 Encourage employees to double-check with their colleagues or superiors before taking any action, and consider implementing multi-layered approval processes for transactions involving sensitive data or funds.

-In other words, empower your employees against executive phishing.
+In other words, take advantage of the human firewall.
 The human element plays a vital role in defending against executive phishing.
 But how can you ensure that your employees are well-equipped to identify and report potential threats?
 Providing regular training and establishing clear reporting procedures can empower your team to act as a strong human firewall against cybercriminals.

 Implement advanced email security measures, such as multi-factor authentication, email filtering, and sandboxing, to prevent malicious emails from reaching your inbox.